lzhengning/SubdivNet/README.md

 # Subdivision-based Mesh Convolutional Networks

-The official implementation of `SubdivNet` in our paper,
+The implementation of `SubdivNet` in our paper,

 [Subdivion-based Mesh Convolutional Networks](https://arxiv.org/abs/2106.02285)

 ![teaser](teaser.jpg)

+## News
+* This paper was accepted by ACM Transactions on Graphics.
+* Improvided implementation and more documentation.

+## Features
+* Provides implementations of mesh classification and segmentation on various datasets.
+* Provides ready-to-use datasets, pretrained models, training and evaluation scripts.
+* Supports a batch of meshes with different number of faces.

 ## Requirements
 * python3.7+
 * CUDA 10.1+
 * [Jittor](https://github.com/Jittor/jittor)

-To install python requirements:
+To install other python requirements:

 ```setup
 pip install -r requirements.txt